Lapis manalis: Gate to the underworld

 Accordingly, he reports that military and public matters were not transacted upon them, even though they were not dies nefasti.

 Charm to make rain

-The other was used as part of a ceremony called the aquaelicium (Latin: "calling the waters") which sought to produce rain in times of drought.
+The other lapis was used as part of a ceremony called the aquaelicium (Latin: "calling the waters") which sought to produce rain in times of drought.
 During the ceremony, the pontifices had the stone brought from its usual resting place, the Temple of Mars in Clivo near the Porta Capena, into the Senate.
 Offerings were made to Jupiter petitioning for rain, and water was ceremonially poured over the stone.
+The name of this stone may have been derived from the verb manare, "to flow".